top of page

 Policy review statement

-This Privacy Policy is current from December 2022 and is reviewed annually.
+This Privacy Policy is current from June 2025 and is reviewed annually.
 From time to time, we may make changes to our policy, processes and systems in relation to how we handle your personal information.
 We will update this Privacy Policy to reflect any changes.
 Those changes will be available on our website and in the practice.

 bottom of page